-If you plan to reproduce text, tables, or figures from a published source, you must first obtain written permission from the copyright holder (usually the publisher).
-This is required even if the material is from your own published work.
+If you plan to reproduce text, tables, or figures from a published source, you must first obtain written permission from the copyright holder.
 For material never before published and given to you by another person, you must obtain permission from that person.
 Serious delays to publication can be incurred if permissions are not obtained.